vanessanyc/Helper-Bot/README.md

 # Helper-Bot

-Helper Bot is a chat bot intended to help users find mutual aid funds.
-So far I've implemented NLP technologies to respond based on sentiment.
+Helper Bot is an AI chatbot that help users find mutual aid funds based on their location, marginalized group they belong to, or services they require.

+The chatbot was built using Node.js and the 'node.nlp' library.

+Prerequisites:
+- Node.js must be installed on your machine.
+- Must have access to MongoDB

 Features I plan on adding and working on:
-- Creating a database of mutual aid funds using MongoDB.
+-